susenecka44/FotorealistickaGrafika/solution/README.md

 - **Plane**: An infinite two-dimensional surface, often used for floors, walls, or abstract surfaces.

+- **Cylinder**: An infinite two-dimensional surface, often used for columns, glasses, vases etc.

 #### Common Properties

 - `Type`: The geometric shape of the object (`Sphere`, `Cube`, or `Plane`).